MbqIIB/notes/WAS/NameSpace_ORB.md

 http://flylib.com/books/en/4.91.1.44/1/
 https://books.google.com.sa/books?id=tr4_IoEMlo8C&pg=PA33&lpg=PA33&dq=Maximizing+Performance+and+Scalability+with+IBM+WebSphere&source=bl&ots=oZM57Ffamu&sig=5M6YeNnTgO0Bi7SnP4R7P_GUuEo&hl=en&sa=X&ei=v7uXVd3qMMKsU_TQjAg&ved=0CD8Q6AEwBw#v=onepage&q=LSD&f=false
 ```
-   * Code snippet for calling WAS EJB using Oracle JVM.
+   * Code snippet for calling WAS EJB using Oracle JVM (WAS security has to be disabled for it to work Oracle JVM ORB).
 ```
 // the lookup operation of CosNaming service takes NameComponents.
 Each NameComponent has value and kind attributes.
 // context.lookup takes a string representaion of NameCompoents where they are seperated by forward slash and the  value and king attributes of a NameCompoenent are seperated by dot.
 This why if a context name contains a dot it has to be escaped.
 Otherwise, that part after dot will be interpreted as a kind attribute.